dmlambea/linux-cougar-500k-drv/README.md

 ## Known bugs

 * A kernel Oops is raised when the device is disconnected.
 It happens with the `.remove` function being installed or not.
+This will not be a problem if you're using the keyboard without unplugging it, but surely this bug deserves a fix.

+# A note to users/maintainers/volunteers

+This is my very first implementation of anything related to linux kernel code, so please be patient.
+I don't know well the USB low-level protocol so I cannot provide any support.
+Feel free to contact me if you believe I can help you, but don't expect any solution: I will do my best.

+If you want to enhance/improve this code and you don't have a keyboard to test, I can send you data, keycodes or any information you might need.